clhoward/Howard-Portfolio/Final_Project_CassieHoward.md

 ## Outline
 Below is the outline structure I plan on using for my project.
 I start the presentation with an introduction as to what the problem is, which in this case is CO2 pollution.
-The main section is going to be used to provide one possible solution to this problem, which is the switch from combustable engine cars to electric cars.
+The main section is going to be used to provide one possible solution to this problem, which is the switch from combustible engine cars to electric cars.
 The final section will include to action to buy an electric vehicle.

 	1. Introduction
 		a.
 High CO2 levels are causing pollution, smog, and climate change